-Stakeholder Choose option Please explain Customers Not evaluated Customers are not an influencer of Husky's water risk.
-Employees Relevant, included The perspective of Husky's employees provides local knowledge and operational expertise when conducting risk assessments.
-Investors Relevant, included for some facilities/suppliers The perspective of Husky's investors is a consideration when conducting risk assessments.
-Local communities Relevant, included Local communities may be influencers of Husky's water risk.
-NGOs Relevant, included for some facilities/suppliers NGOs may be influencers of Husky's water risk.
-Other water users at a ocal level Relevant, included Other water users may be influencers of Husky's water risk.
-Regulators Relevant, included Regulators may be influencers of Husky's water risk.
-River basin management authorities Relevant, included River basin management authorities may be influencers of Husky's water risk.
-Statutory special interest groups at a local level Relevant, included Local special interest groups may be influencers of Husky's water risk.
-Suppliers Relevant, not yet included Husky is sensitive to the concept that suppliers may be vulnerable to water risk.
-To date this has not been judged a substantive risk and as such as not been evaluated in detail.
-Water utilities/suppliers at a local level Relevant, included for some facilities/suppliers Where water is supplied via a third party (such as a utility), these entities may be key influencers of Husky's water risk.
+Stakeholder Choose option Please explain Employees Relevant, included The perspective of employees provides local knowledge and operational expertise when conducting risk assessments.
+Investors Relevant, included The perspective of investors is a consideration when conducting risk assessments.
+Local communities Relevant, included Local communities may provide important insights into water risk (e.g. through data or observations about water availability), and as a key stakeholder may also directly influence the Company's water risk.
+NGOs Relevant, included NGOs may be influencers of the Company's water risk.
+This includes local groups (such as watershed planning and advisory councils) and provincial or national groups, any of which may influence policy or regulation.
+Other water users at a local level Relevant, included Other water users may be influencers of water risk, particularly in areas of high competition for a limited resource, or where Husky's water use is perceived to be in conflict with other water user(s).
+Regulators Relevant, included Regulators may be influencers of water risk, particularly through regulating access to source and disposal options.
+River basin management authorities Relevant, included River basin management authorities may provide important insights into water risk (e.g. through data or observations about water availability), and as a key stakeholder may also directly influence The Company's water risk.
+Statutory special interest groups at a local level Relevant, included Local special interest groups may provide important insights into water risk (e.g. through data or observations about water availability), and as a key stakeholder may also directly influence The Company's water risk.
+Suppliers Relevant, not yet included Husky understands that suppliers may be vulnerable to water risk.
+To date this has not been judged a substantive risk and as such has not been evaluated in detail.
+Husky manages water aspects of third party services at its sites (for example, on drilling and completions operations).
+Water utilities/suppliers at a local level Relevant, included Where water is supplied via a third party (such as a utility), these entities may be key influencers of The Company's water risk.
 Other